Carrying a Loaded Firearm Not the Registered Owner – California Penal Code 25850(c)(6) PC

 Contact Us to Schedule a Free Consultation

-If you have been arrest, charged, or accused of carrying a firearm and not the registered owner under PC 25850(c)(6), then contact the Law Offices of John D. Rogers to schedule a free case evaluation with an experienced Newport Beach criminal defense attorney.
-Early intervention by an experienced lawyer can mean the difference of spending time in jail or having your case rejected entirely from prosecution.
+If you have been arrested, charged, or accused of carrying a firearm and not the registered owner under PC 25850(c)(6), then contact the Law Offices of John D. Rogers to schedule a free case evaluation with an experienced Orange County criminal defense attorney.
+Early intervention by an experienced lawyer can mean the difference between spending time in jail or having your case rejected entirely from prosecution.

 Penal Code 25850(c)(6): “Carrying a loaded firearm in violation of this section is punishable, as follows: Where the person is not listed with the Department of Justice pursuant to Section 11106 as the registered owner of the handgun, by imprisonment pursuant to subdivision (h) of Section 1170, or by imprisonment in a county jail not to exceed one year, or by a fine not to exceed one thousand dollars ($1,000), or both that fine and imprisonment.”